Town officials look to Plan B for turf field replacement

 “It was time,” LeGage said of the need to replace the facilities.
 “We have certainly got our money out of that field.”

-Souza said staff work hard to continue to keep the field safe for school sports teams and other athletic groups, but its condition is making it harder to do so.
+Souza said staff have managed to keep the field safe for school sports teams and other athletic groups.

 “It’s been well cared for by the town and schools, but it’s getting more challenging to keep that field in good working condition,” he said.